arunasurya/academy/bitcointx.md

 - scriptSig or an unlock script

 In order to spend an input of a transaction, you need to unlock it by signing with your private key.

+In order to use utxos as inputs to a new transaction, you need to provide an unlock script, that when run together with a lock script of that output, validates.